 - The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

-- A k8s agent in each workload cluster that AcornOps should observe or operate on.
+- A AgentK in each Kubernetes cluster that AcornOps should observe or operate on.

 1. Choose a platform target